UHDanke/gd_docs/docs/triggers/level_visual/change_ground.md

 # Change Ground

-Changes the level's Ground or Line to a different preset.
-There are currently 22 G presets and 3 Line options.
+Changes the level's Ground to a different preset.
+There are currently 22 Ground presets.

+3 Line options exist, but the trigger cannot currently set them.

 Only one Ground change can be made per render frame.
-The first will trigger, while any other subsequent G trigger is ignored until the next frame.
+The first will trigger, while any other subsequent Ground trigger is ignored until the next frame.